lieberscott/jibber-jabber/README.md

 On the front-end,
 - Maximum of two people in a room at once
+- Simply enter a room by going to https://jibber-jabber.glitch.me/{room_name}
+- Video will connect automatically when two people are in the room

 On the back-end,
 - your app starts at `server.js`